paulospx/sonarR/README.md

 5. Push your changes to your fork on GitHub.
 6. Create a pull request from your fork to this repository.

-Please ensure that your code follows the linting rules specified in the `config.json` file.
+Please ensure your code follows the linting rules specified in the `config.json` file.

 ## Issues